Bulebots/bulebots/docs/source/logging.rst

 Fast-sending data
 =================

-In order to be able to log data in real-time (maybe each millisecond), using DMA is mandatory to avoid intervention from the CPU while data is being transmitted.
+In order to be able to log data in real-time (perhaps each millisecond), using DMA is mandatory to avoid intervention from the CPU while data is being transmitted.
 Once configured, it works like magic.
-Using the :ref:`HC-05` module with UART communication at ~1 Mbps with DMA we will be able to comfortly log 50-70 bytes per second.
+Using the :ref:`HC-05` module with UART communication at ~1 Mbps with DMA we will be able to comfortly log 50-70 bytes per millisecond.

 Serialization is another important factor.
 The easiest way is to simply send a CSV-formatted string.
 This also eases the process of splitting and processing